LukaszMruczkowski/AI_ML_Projects/Optimization/README.md

 # Optimization

-An AI should not only find the solution, but also find the optimal solution, by either maximizing the objective or minimizing the cost
+An AI should not only find the solution but also find the optimal solution, by either maximizing the objective or minimizing the cost

 ## Local Search

-Local search is a search algorithm that maintains a single node and searches by moving to a neighboring node, and determines whether to move to neighboring node based on if the neighbor node is better or worse
+Local search is a search algorithm that maintains a single node searches by moving to a neighboring node, and determines whether to move to the neighboring node based on whether the neighbor node is better or worse

 ### State Space Landscape

 In all the state space, there are better and worse results that are unevenly distributed, as the figure below illustrates.
-Optimization techniques allows agent to find the global optimum or global minimum based on the need of the problem
+Optimization techniques allow the agent to find the global optimum or global minimum based on the need of the problem

 <img src="https://user-images.githubusercontent.com/99038613/176784545-bb4f5683-9d8d-47f5-8258-028fe8f6ab66.jpg" width=60% height=60%>

 ### Hill Climbing

-Hill climbing is one type of a local search algorithm.
+Hill climbing is one type of local search algorithm.
 In this algorithm, the neighbor states are compared to the current state, and if any of them is better, we change the current node from the current state to that neighbor state

 - **Local and Global Minima and Maxima**: A local maximum (plural: maxima) is a state that has a higher value than its neighboring states.
-As opposed to that, a global maximum is a state that has the highest value of all states in the state-space
+As opposed to that, a global maximum is a state that has the highest value of all states in the state space

     <img src="https://user-images.githubusercontent.com/99038613/176784640-b8d017a2-d617-4b45-b7b4-1b88def9bd8f.jpg">